iroshan4u/SeleniumWithJenkins/README.md

 should return something like:
 /usr/bin/git

+-How to install maven in GCP:
+Allow the update to run.
+Then run:
+$ sudo apt-get install maven

 -In Jenkins:
 To export the Job.
 java -jar jenkins-cli.jar -s <your server url> get-job <JOB NAME> > <JOB_NAME.xml>